Zero Tolerance (video game): Legacy

-A sequel, called Beyond Zero Tolerance (or Zero Tolerance 2) was in development by Technopop for the Sega Mega Drive/Genesis, but its production was cancelled.
+A sequel, called Beyond Zero Tolerance (or Zero Tolerance 2) was in development by Technopop for the Genesis, but its production was cancelled.
 A letter-writing campaign for Accolade to release the game was started and did not succeed.
 The ROMs of the game and its sequel were offered by the owner for free download later.
 In Beyond Zero Tolerance, the player character has to go to the alien motherland and kill every living thing there.

 In October 2005, Eidos Interactive announced a game titled Zero Tolerance: City Under Fire for PlayStation 2 and Xbox.
 Technopop's former president and owner of its assets, Randel B. Reiss, made a statement in which he held the trademark for the title Zero Tolerance, and also announced that he was working on an updated version of the classic Zero Tolerance under the same title which was developed for the PlayStation Portable; the statement alleged trademark infringement on Reiss' trademark and sent a cease and desist notice to Eidos Interactive in using the title Zero Tolerance.
 Eidos later renamed their game Urban Chaos: Riot Response.

 On April 21, 2022, Piko Interactive and Strictly Limited Games announced the Zero Tolerance Collection being developed by Qubyte Interactive.
 The Zero Tolerance Collection contains the original game, now called Zero Tolerance Origins, a new nine-level expansion called Zero Tolerance Underground, with maps originally meant for a canceled Sega CD version and the prototype for Beyond Zero Tolerance.
 It was released for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5 and Nintendo Switch, alongside Microsoft Windows via Steam and GOG.com.
-Zero Tolerance Origins was also re-released on Sega Genesis/Mega Drive as a limited physical run.
+Zero Tolerance Origins was also re-released for the Genesis as a limited physical run.
 Zero Tolerance Collection was released on July 7, 2022.
 In 2024, it was included on a release for the Evercade.